pablo-git8/spark-project/README.md

-# Apache Spark & JupyterLab Environment Setup
+# Apache Spark, JupyterLab & Postgres DB Environment Setup

-This guide provides instructions on how to set up an Apache Spark environment with JupyterLab using Docker and Docker Compose.
+This guide provides instructions on how to set up an Apache Spark environment with JupyterLab using Docker and Docker Compose, including integration with a PostgreSQL database.

 ## Prerequisites

 - Docker ([Docker Desktop](https://www.docker.com/products/docker-desktop/) for Windows)
 - Git (if cloning the repository)

+## Services Automated

+The Dockerfile is configured to automatically execute the Spark master and a single worker node when the container starts, along with a PostgreSQL database.

 ## Setup Instructions